MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

 version if you'd like.
 We selected the very liberal MIT license for MediaCrush, so feel free to do whatever you want with it.

-GifQuick is also pretty dependent on open source software.
+MediaCrush is also pretty dependent on open source software.
 The biggest of these is [ffmpeg](http://ffmpeg.org), an amazing piece of software that can do anything with video files.
 It runs our processing server and makes those gifs into videos for extra sexy load times.
 We also use software like jhead to strip exif tags out of JPG files.